goschtl/zope/zope.generic/trunk/src/zope/generic/content/README.txt

 provides by adaption or implementation access to a type marker.
 This type marker can be used to lookup further information about the referenced type.

-For each interface typed by our type marker type (ITypeType) we provied a type factory that can create instaces of this certain *logical* type.
+For each interface typed by our type marker type (IUndefinedContext) we provied a type factory that can create instaces of this certain *logical* type.

 Furthermore a type information utility will be provided.
 This type information